ocramz/talks/GotLambda_26112017/slides.md

 # Introduction

 * "Data pipeline"
-* Microservices = functionally independent units in the pipeline
+* Microservices = functional units in a distributed program

 # This talk

-Data ingestion service
+- Data ingestion service

-- `cron`-job for REST-based data retrieval

-- Service resilience
-    - State is only external to the service (cloud storage)

-- Dataset resilience
-    - Providers fail/change their mind
+How I work with libraries and APIs

 # Requirements

+- Correct
 - Easy to verify/test
 - Easy to extend with new data providers
 - Simple API
+- ...
+- Fast